NML124/NML124/README.md

 - 🛠️👥 Software project management with multidisciplinary teams
 - 🔄✨ Application maintenance and updates

 I am open to new opportunities and collaborations to continue creating impactful technological solutions.
-Please feel free to contact me to discuss potential projects.
+Please feel free to contact me to discuss potential projects.🤸🏿